 Streaming video on-demand (SVOD) services are the latest way to view content and with the advent of faster fibre networks it’s becoming a household staple.
 What is streaming though, how easy is it to use and which service(s) should you go with?
-We’ve compared seven services and the features they offer.
+We’ve compared 8 services and the features they offer.

 Streaming video on-demand services are online libraries of video content: TV shows, movies and sport.

 If you have a subscription, you can watch what you like from the service’s library whenever you like.
 You can walk away and then pick up where you left off, even if you’ve watched other things in between.
 Some services allow simultaneous access at the same time on different screens.

 The main issue comes with what content each service has available.

 Just like TV stations, each service offers different content.
 Some services only have TV shows, others have TV and movies.
 Nearly all offer some exclusive programming, while a lot of TV shows, usually older series and BBC content, can be found on multiple services.

 There is also content churn as new content is released on the service and old content is removed.
 So it’s a constantly updating library.